 The changing LNAPL condition(s) are the performance metrics by which remedial progress is measured.
 During remediation, these performance metrics will confirm that the remedial technology selected is appropriate, given its site-specific effectiveness and implementability for the remediation objective.
 Further, these metrics will provide insight into whether the remedial design is sufficient to reach the intended remediation endpoints.
-If they indicate that the implemented technology selection decision may be warranted.
+If they indicate that the implemented technology selection decision may be sufficient to meet the remediation endpoints, then reevaluation of the LCSM and remedial technology selection decision may be warranted.
 However, the first step should be updating the LCSM with the operation and progress information gained from full-scale operation of the remedial technology.
 Reevaluation of the design using this updated LCSM may reveal that with design, installation, and/or operation modifications, the selected technology can accomplish the remediation objectives and meet the remediation endpoints.